 Deduplication initially gained prominence as the enabling technology in a disk backup appliance almost 10 years ago.
 A number of improvements have occurred along the way that upgraded its overall performance and effectiveness in backup systems as well as in primary storage.
-Global deduplication,
+Global deduplication, developed as a method to increase efficiency and enable greater scalability, has been integrated into products in a number of categories.
+This article will explore how global deduplication has been implemented in the storage space and offer some insights into the benefits it can provide.

 Briefly, the dedupe process parses an input data stream into (typically) sub-file-sized blocks, runs a hashing algorithm on them (somewhat like a checksum) and creates a unique identifier for each.
 These "hash keys" are then stored in an index or hash table, which is used to compare subsequent data blocks and determine which are duplicates.
 When a duplicate is encountered, a pointer to the existing block is created, instead of storing the block a second time.
 In this way, only unique blocks and hash keys are stored and redundant blocks are eliminated, or "deduplicated," from the data set.